RonBeny/aurora-assingment/README.md

 in the future we could use a better way to pass the variables (secrets and such) I didn't had a chance of adding external storage with another container

+here is the pull request for the web hook